-As at March 18, 2024, the Board has seven members and will continue to have seven members if all proposed Trustees are re-elected at the Meeting.
+As at March 21, 2025, the Board has seven members and, subject to approval of the Unitholders at the Meeting, will have eight members if all proposed Trustees are elected or re-elected at the Meeting.
 The Board has determined that five of the proposed Trustees are independent for the purposes of NI 58-101: Mandy Abramsohn, Andrea Goertz, Gary Goodman, Scott Morrison and Brian Robinson.

 Sam Kolias is the CEO of the Trust, and directs and controls BPCL, the largest owner of voting securities of the Trust.
 Samantha Kolias-Gunn is the Senior Vice President, Corporate Development and Governance of the Trust, as well as the CFO of BPCL.
-Neither are considered independent under NI 58-101.
+James Ha, a Trustee nominee, is the President of the Trust.
+None are considered independent under NI 58-101.
+The nomination of Mr. Ha reflects the Trust's ongoing commitment to ensure continued diversity and renewal on the Board, and is part of the process for Board and management succession planning.
 Ms. Kolias-Gunn's nomination is part of a long-term ownership succession plan for BPCL and the Kolias family, designed to ensure a smooth transition in the event of Mr. Kolias' sudden and unexpected departure from the Board and to maintain adequate and continued representation thereon by BPCL.
-The Kolias family believes Ms. Kolias-Gunn's re-election to the Board will provide a benefit for all stakeholders.
-The Kolias family and the Board also believe all Unitholders should have a say on Ms. Kolias-Gunn's election to the Board, and have therefore opted to include her as a proposed Trustee rather than have BPCL use its right under the Declaration of Trust to appoint Ms. Kolias-Gunn to the Board as the BPCL Nominee.
+The Kolias family and the Board believe all Unitholders should have a say on Ms. Kolias-Gunn's election to the Board and have therefore opted to include her as a proposed Trustee, rather than have BPCL use its right under the Declaration of Trust to appoint Ms. Kolias-Gunn to the Board as the BPCL Nominee.
 For more information on BPCL's right to appoint a Trustee, see "Boardwalk Trustee Nominees" in this Circular.